LLMLearner108/EAG-v1-Assignment-6/README.md

 - Clearly states uncertainties and reasons for them
 - Provides partial solutions with explanations if a complete solution isn't possible
 - Explicitly communicates the reasons for any failures

-## Notes

-- The agent uses GPT-4o for reasoning and program generation
-- Each iteration is limited to 10 steps
-- The program includes a 3-second delay between iterations to respect API rate limits
-- The paint tool is used as a notepad to display the final CNC program